Rjmoodie/yardpass-upgrade/src/server/README.md

 # Server Functions

-This directory contains edge functions and server utilities for the YardPass application.
+This directory contains edge functions and server utilities for the Liventix application.

 ## Files